DataStax-Academy/kubecon2020/README.md

 We will pull recipies from [https://helm.k8ssandra.io/](https://helm.k8ssandra.io/) where you can find all the documentation.

-**✅ Step 1a:Open you image and select the first link to go the shell**
+**✅ Step 1a:Open your image and select the first link to go the shell**

 *Credentials to use the shell*